ab-bh/Hand-SIGNS-Recognition/README.md

 # Hand-SIGNS-Recognition
-Deep Neural Network approach using Tensorflow to recognize hand sign gesture  <br>
+Deep Neural Network approach using Tensorflow to recognize hand sign gesture.  <br>

 Recognize the numerical value based on the hand gesture recognition from image data<br>
 here is an example:<br>